malmgrek/pandas-datastores/README.md

-# Clientz – Data downloading and caching
+# Pandas-datastores – Data downloading and caching to Pandas data types

-This Python project contains some generic data loading and caching tools usable in implementing clients for data APIs.
+This Python project contains some generic data loading and caching tools usable in implementing query clients for data APIs.
 Below are examples for existing modules for querying data from different services.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->